-<Geek Alert> This article is for those who use Launch Center Pro, Omnifocus and have jailbroken device.
+<Geek Alert> This article is for those who use Launch Center Pro workflows, Omnifocus and have jailbroken device.
 I don’t have detailed explanations and I assume that you know what I am talking about.
 In depth explantaions can be found in the included links.

 My previous Android experience left me craving a decent launcher on iOS, something that I could access from within any app that would help me multitask.
 Perhaps if you have an Android device, you should consider Swipepad.
 Up until the release of Launch Center Pro, my iPhone lacked this functionality.